What is alt text?

 You can set the font family, font size, line height, text alignment, and text color for your alt text.

-7. On the right side of the email (the email preview panel), click on an image in your email.
+7. In the right panel, click on an image in your email

-8. In the section labeled alt enter your alt text for the image.
+8. In the left panel, enter your alt text for the image

 10. Send a test email to see how your styled alt text looks